Meniscus Tear in the Knee

 The knee menisci look like cartilaginous pads that spread the friction around the knee joint.
 They are flat on the bottom and concave across the top.
 They are attached to the knee joint by their attachment to small depressions between the intercondyloid fossae of the tibia.
 They also disperse the weight of the rest of the body on the joint.What are Meniscus Tears?

 The menisci are made of cartilage and form the “articular cartilage” that makes up part of the joint.
 A “cartilage” tear in the knee is the same thing as a meniscus tear.
 The most common cause of a cartilage tear in the knee is trauma, such as is seen in a motor vehicle accident or a sports injury.
 This is called a traumatic tear.
 A degenerative tear happens when older people have degeneration of the menisci over time.
 The cartilage is more brittle and tears more easily.

-The main symptom of meniscus tears include pain and swelling to the affected knee.
-Often the knee feels like it’s locking or that it won’t straighten up.
+The main symptom of meniscus tears includes pain and swelling in the affected knee.
+Often the injured knee feels like it’s locking or that it won’t straighten up.
 This happens when the cartilage physically impinges on the joint of the knee.

 Common symptoms of a meniscus tear include: